entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Dupret *et al*.
 (2009, 2017), Character 63.
 > check state definition. an error exists in Dupret et al. (2017).

+Postmarginal canal extend to the postmarginal plate: present (0); absent (1).
+> In most arthrodires, the postmarginal canal is extend to the postmarginal plate, but in some clade, such as *Baringaspis* and *Yujiangolepis*, the postmarginal canal is limited in the marginal plate.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.